-A configuration option is provided to allow IO3 to be used as a hardware reset input when the device is not in Quad mode or when it is in Quad mode and CS# is high.
-When IO3 / RESET# is driven low for $t{RP}$ time the device starts the hardware reset process.
-The process continues for $t{RPH}$ time.
-Following the end of both $t{RPH}$ and the reset hold time following the rise of RESET# ( $t{RH}$ ) the device transitions to the Interface Standby state and can accept commands.
+A configuration option is provided to allow IO3 to be used as a hardware reset input when the device is not in Quad Mode or when it is in Quad Mode and CS# is HIGH.
+When IO3 / RESET# is driven LOW for t{RP} time the device starts the hardware reset process.
+The process continues for t{RPH} time.
+Following the end of both t{RPH} and the reset hold time following the rise of RESET# (t{RH}) the device transitions to the Interface Standby state and can accept commands.
+For additional information on hardware reset, see Note 17.